aws/aws-cdk/packages/@aws-cdk/aws-iot/README.md

 topicRule.addAction(new actions.LambdaFunctionAction(func))
 ```

-You can also supply `errorAction` as following, and the IoT Rule trigger it
+You can also supply `errorAction` as following,
-if a rule's action is unable to perform:
+and the IoT Rule will trigger it if a rule's action is unable to perform:

 ```ts
 import * as iot from '@aws-cdk/aws-iot';